bem-archive/bem-tools/docs/depsjs/depsjs.en.md

 })
 ```

-`mustDeps`, `shouldDeps`, and `noDeps` parameters accept these BEM entities as values: `block`, `elem`, `mods`.
+`mustDeps`, `shouldDeps` and `noDeps` parameters accept these BEM entities as values: `block`, `elem`, `mods`.
 Alternatively, you can use an extended syntax where elements and modifiers can accept an array:

-  * `elems` (array) — allows to connect several block elements, as well as the block itself;
+  * `elems` (array) — allows to connect several block elements, as well as the block itself
   * `mods` (object) — an object with arrays as key values.

-To declare dependencies on BEM entities which were missing during a build process, use ``mustDeps`` or ``shouldDeps``.
-Build system will add these declarations to a deps.js bundle flat list which will be used as a basis to build all technologies on all redefinition levels.
+To declare dependencies on BEM entities which were missing during a build process, use `'mustDeps'` or `'shouldDeps'`.
+Build system will add these declarations to a `deps.js` bundle flat list which will be used as a basis to build all technologies on all redefinition levels.

-``noDeps`` cancels dependencies on lower redefinition levels.
+`'noDeps'` cancels dependencies on lower redefinition levels.

 ## Build details

-In BEM methodology, deps.js is a technology and, as such, it conforms to unified technology building rules.
+In BEM methodology, `deps.js` is a technology and, as such, it conforms to unified technology building rules.

-By default, dependency description file is located in the block folder; its name corresponds to a block name, with an extra ``.deps.js`` extension.
+By default, dependency description file is located in the block folder; its name corresponds to a block name, with an extra `'.deps.js'` extension.

-deps.js allows for defining dependencies on any block, element or modifier, in any technology.
+`deps.js` allows for defining dependencies on any block, element or modifier, in any technology.

-Let's assume we have 4 redefinition levels in our project: a ``bem-core`` library, common blocks, platform blocks and page blocks:
+Assume that we have four redefinition levels in our project: a `bem-core` library, common blocks, platform blocks and page blocks:
 ```
 prj/
     libs/bem-core/common.blocks/